Assigned Poetry - Quintus

 You are a child of God.
 Your playing small does not serve the world.

-There is nothing enlightened about shrinking so that other people won't feel insecure around you.
+There is nothing enlightened about shrinking so that other people won't

 We are all meant to shine, as children do.